pinkpixel-dev/taskflow-mcp/README.md

 ## ✨ Features

 - 📋 **Task Planning**: Break down complex requests into manageable tasks
-- � **Subtasks**: Divide tasks into smaller, more manageable subtasks
+- 🔍 **Subtasks**: Divide tasks into smaller, more manageable subtasks
-- �📊 **Progress Tracking**: Track the status of tasks, subtasks, and requests with visual progress tables
+- 📊 **Progress Tracking**: Track the status of tasks, subtasks, and requests with visual progress tables
 - 👍 **User Approval**: Enforce user approval steps to ensure quality and control
 - 💾 **Persistence**: Save tasks and requests to disk for persistence across sessions
 - 🔄 **Flexible Management**: Add, update, or delete tasks and subtasks as needed
 - 📝 **Detailed Reporting**: View task details and progress tables
+- 📤 **Export Options**: Export task plans and status reports in Markdown, JSON, or HTML formats
+- 📦 **Dependencies**: Track project and task-level dependencies with version information
+- 📌 **Notes**: Add project-level notes for important information and preferences

 ## 🚀 Installation